get-the-docs/document-engine/README.md

 The module is a java wrapper to other tools integrate their capabilities.

+**Note:**

+This project is in incubation phase.
+Hold on, we will deploy it on Maven Central as soon as we can.
+If you find the functionality covered by the engine useful, please give it a star.

 ## Main features

 - Impersonate simple docx and xlsx documents via pojo data